jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 - **Byte** : a unit of digital information containing 8 bits

-- **Callback** : a piece of logic you pass on to some function to be executed after a certain event has happend [22]
+- **Callback** : a piece of logic you pass on to some function to be executed after a certain event has happened [22]
   - e.g., a `callback` may be triggered when a response is returned

 - **Congestion avoidance** : the application of an approach and algorithm to determine the size of the initial transmission window, and how much the window should be reduced depending on network conditions (i.e., network congestion) [12]